rebecavalverde/help-docs/docs/en/edu/google-classroom/create-class.md

 ![Create a new class](/help/assets/img/edu/create-class.png)

-## 2. Choose "Create using Google Classroom."
+## 2. Choose "Use Google Classroom"

 You don't need to enter a class name.
-Click on the button **"Using Google Classroom"**.
+Click on the button **"Use Google Classroom"**.

 ![Create using Google Classroom](/help/assets/img/edu/create-class-landing.png)